-Got £100?
+Got $140/£102?
 Try Paris Las Vegas

-Got £150?
+Got $210/£154?
 Try The Bellagio

-The Bellagio might not be the most over-the-top luxurious hotel on the Strip, but for me it’s classic Las Vegas.
-It’s where you still feel like you might come across Frank Sinatra and Sammy Davis Jnr propping up the bar.
+The Bellagio* might not be the most luxurious hotel on the Strip, but for me it’s classic Las Vegas – where you still feel like you might come across Frank Sinatra and Sammy Davis Junior propping up the bar one evening.
 The resort is one of the largest on the Strip with almost 4000 rooms, but with a high staff to guest ratio you wouldn’t know it from the service.

 The resort is located right at the heart of the Strip, but is set back behind a lake with those famous fountains so you’re away from the bustle on the streets.
 The rooms are decorated in muted colours in understated, elegant style with Italian furniture.
 There are 20 places to eat around the Bellagio, one of which has $100 million worth of Picasso paintings on its walls.